Snow (2019 video game)

-Snow is a free-to-play winter sports video game developed by Poppermost Productions and was released for Microsoft Windows, and PlayStation 4.
+Snow was a free-to-play winter sports video game developed by Poppermost Productions and was released for Microsoft Windows, and PlayStation 4.
 The 0.9 Beta was released on December 13, 2016.

 Gameplay

 Snow is an open world skiing and snowboarding game that allows players to explore mountainous environments consisting of a range of different routes and discoverable items.
 This environment can be edited by players, with features such as jumps and rails able to be added dynamically anywhere throughout the area.

 Characters can be customized by means of catalogues of popular winter sports clothing brands for players looking for a more sophisticated look.
 Players can compete individually or against their friends in various sporting events and competitions.
 Different spawn points on the maps can be chosen, allowing for different skiing and snowboarding styles.